 Table g: Projections of landings, total mortality, OFL, and ACL values.
+Total mortality is the sum of landings and dead discards.
 For 2019 and 2020, mortality estimates were provided by the Groundfish Management Team based on recent trends in catch.
 For 2021 and beyond, estimated total mortality is assumed equal to the ACL in each year.